 In addition, during the wet season, the rocks- made of slick shale, limestone, and crumbly sandstone- can be quite slippery.
 So enjoy the scenery, but be sure to take along your best grippy water shoes.

 Rainbow Falls, Ausable Chasm (Adirondacks)

 Rainbow Falls is not the most photogenic waterfall in the Adirondacks.
 BUT!
 It’s located in the popular Ausable Chasm — A private outdoors attraction that offers a number of unique recreational activities.
 Here you can:

 - Start with a view of Rainbow Falls.

 - Experience the Adventure Trail, a guided ropes course above the falls.

-- Take a Lantern Tour deep into the chasm at night, and celebrate afterwards with a campfire and marshmallows.
+- Take a Lantern Tour deep into the chasm at night, and celebrate afterward with a campfire and marshmallows.

 - Ride the waters yourself by rafting or tubing.